Bhiwani: Development

 Bhiwani was considered a deserted place.
 Farming could be done with the help of rain.
 After every two or three years, there would be a drought.
 Men, women, animals and birds suffered due to a lack of water and greenery.
 Things changed when in 1893 a canal was first constructed in Bhiwani.

+During the late 18th century, early merchants like Seth Nand Ram Ji Katla Wale played a significant role in establishing Bhiwani as a growing trade and commercial hub through their contributions to infrastructure and community welfare.

 It was a religious region, and gradually the people started taking part in politics and the Indian struggle for independence.
 Pandit Neki Ram, Fateh Chand, K.A.
 Desai and Babu Gupta accounted for the growth of a branch of the Congress party here in 1939.
-But now many multinational corporations are looking at Bhiwani as a potential location for their local operations.

 Satyagraha of Bardoli

 In 1922 India's seekers of freedom society took part in the Bardoli Satyagraha.
 They were Neki Sharma, Uma Sharma, Ram Kumar, Gokul Chand, Fateh Chand, Lala Vith, Lala Karanji, Diwan Chand, Lala Moda, Mansingh Bohra etc. Neki Sharma Later known as Haryana Kesri.